meredithspalmer/NatGeo-AI/EdgeImpulse.md

-28-SEP-2022: THIS IS CURRENTLY A WORK IN PROGRESS

 # Getting started with Edge Impulse!

 **DISCLAIMER**: This packet is written for the **National Geographic Tech Tutors Workshop** run through [WILDLABS](https://www.wildlabs.net/) (5/6-Oct-2022) and outlines the steps we will take in the workshop to create a audio classifier through the online [Edge Impulse](https://www.edgeimpulse.com/) platform.
 The instructions presented are based strongly on the accessible and comprehensive [Edge Impulse documentation](https://docs.edgeimpulse.com/docs/tutorials/audio-classification), including their Coursera series ["Introduction to Embedded Machine Learning"](https://www.coursera.org/learn/introduction-to-embedded-machine-learning/home/week/1).
 Modifications have been made to simplify the pipeline and to add additional explanations or clarifications to aid understanding by a non-technical audience.
 Dan Situnayake's Tech Tutors epsiode, ["How do I train my first machine learning model"](https://www.wildlabs.net/event/how-do-i-train-my-first-machine-learning-model), is another amazing resource.
 We strongly recommend that you consult these original sources for more information.